apache/cassandra-java-driver/changelog/README.md

 ### 4.2.0 (in progress)

+- [improvement] JAVA-2351: Add a driver example for the object mapper
 - [bug] JAVA-2323: Handle restart of a node with same host_id but a different address
 - [improvement] JAVA-2303: Ignore peer rows matching the control host's RPC address
 - [improvement] JAVA-2236: Add methods to set the auth provider programmatically